voiceflow/runtime-client-js/README.md

 const context = await app.start();

-const name = context.variables.get('name');				// return value is inferred to be a "string" context.variables.set('name', 12);								// TypeError! 'name' is a "string" not a "number"
+const name = context.variables.get('name');				// return value is inferred to be a "string" context.variables.set('name', 12);								// TypeError! expected a "number" not a "string"
 ```